Skip Permit & Skip License Guide

-A standard skip permit typically lasts one to two weeks, depending on the council.
-Most councils allow for this initial period to be extended (normally for an additional fee) so contact them in advance if you need more time.
+A skip permit typically lasts one or two weeks, depending on the council.
+Most councils allow for this initial period to be extended (for an additional fee), so contact them in advance if you need more time.
 If you keep a skip for longer than the timeframe allowed by your permit, you may face a fine.

 The cost of a skip licence varies depending on where you are in the UK.
 The average cost is around £30.
 When the skip provider organises the permit on your behalf, they add the permit cost to the overall hire charge.
 Some also add a small admin fee on top.
 The table below compares skip permit prices across some of the major UK cities.